quicwg/multipath/draft-ietf-quic-multipath.md

 ### Avoiding Spurious Stateless Resets {#spurious-stateless-reset}

-The peers that send a PATH_ABANDON frame MUST treat all connection identifiers received from the peer for the path ID as immediately retired.
+The peers that send a PATH_ABANDON frame MUST treat all connection identifiers received from the peer for the Path ID as immediately retired.
 The Stateless Reset Tokens associated with these connection identifiers MUST NOT be used to identify Stateless Reset packets per {{Section 10.3 of QUIC-TRANSPORT}}.